-Time-Series Data, Anomaly Detection, VAE, Foundation Models
+Index Terms-Multivariate Time-Series Data, Anomaly Detection, Generative AI, VAE, Foundation Models

-1 Introduction
+1. Introduction

-While the literature offers a plethora of traditional statistical models for anomaly detection in time-series data, they often struggle with the non-stationary, non-linear, and noisy nature of real data, leading to suboptimal predictions.
-In recent years, there has been a surge in the adoption of modern deep learning-based approaches for time-series anomaly detection [28, 31], owing to their ability to handle complex dependencies and generate realistic data sequences.
-Generative AI methodologies, in particular, have gained attention for their performance in time-series modeling [11, 25, 37].
+Network security and monitoring data typically comprises hundreds or even thousands of variables that are regularly measured and analyzed as time-series data, resulting in complex multivariate time-series (MTS) processes.
+Detecting anomalies in real-time within such MTS processes is crucial for effective network security, in particular to detect unknown attacks.
+While the literature offers a plethora of traditional statistical models for anomaly detection in time-series data, they often struggle Pedro Casas AIT - Austrian Institute of Technology Vienna, Austria pedro.casas@ait.ac.at with the non-stationary, non-linear, and noisy nature of network monitoring data, leading to suboptimal predictions.
+In recent years, there has been a surge in the adoption of modern deep learning-based approaches for time-series anomaly detection [1], owing to their ability to handle complex dependencies and generate realistic data sequences.
+Generative AI methodologies, in particular, have gained attention for their performance in time-series modeling [2]-[4].